 Estonia commemorates Estonians who fought under the Nazis.
 Her history is complicated by waves of occupation, killings and deportations inflicted by the Nazis and Communists during the last century.

-We lived in a condo for many years and couldn't have pets, but then we broke the rules and brought two kittens home.
-Our lives changed and we got to know our neighbor, George.
+We lived in a condo for many years with a no-pet rule, but then we brought two kittens home.
+Our lives changed forever, and we got to know our neighbor, George.

 The Chemical Weapons Convention prohibiting chemical weapons from being used by belligerent nations has been signed by nearly all the countries in the world.
 Loopholes, however, could allow signatories to use some chemical weapons that could not be used in warfare against their own citizens.

 I hit a deer commuting home one evening.
 I ended up in a ditch on the other side of the highway, but was unhurt.
 I had to watch the poor animal struggling and failing to get up for several minutes before it lay still.
 It was at the intersection of Highway 1 and Running Deer Road.

 NATO and Russia are tangling over NATO's plans to install a missile shield in Poland to protect the U.S. east coast from Iranian missiles.
 Russia threatens to install defensive and offensive missiles in the Kaliningrad Oblast.
 Meanwhile, fears escalate in the Baltic states-- Lithuania, Latvia and...

 Police departments across the US are being militarized at an increasing pace.
 Military-grade equipment, supposedly to fight terrorism, is being used more and more for routine police activities.

 The Armistice on November 11, 1918, did not end the hostilities of World War I until 11:00 AM.
 That morning almost 11,000 men were killed, wounded or went missing.